Leen-QM/Blog/week5.md

 ## **week 5: build an interactive copyright status assessment tool**

-This week’s task was focused on creating an interactive online copyright assessment tool, aimed at helping users evaluate the copyright status of works within the context of two established frameworks: the QM’s EMu Copyright Documentation Guidelines and the GLAM-E Lab’s Copyright Clearance Handbook for Public Domain Publications of Digital Collections.
-The overall goal was to combine these two frameworks into a streamlined, user-friendly tool that will make copyright evaluations accessible for a wide range of users.
+This week’s task was focused on creating an interactive online copyright assessment tool that would assist users in determining the copyright status of works using two established frameworks: the QM’s EMu Copyright Documentation Guidelines and the GLAM-E Lab’s Copyright Clearance Handbook for Public Domain Publications of Digital Collections.
+The overall goal was to combine these two frameworks into a simplified, user-friendly tool that will make copyright evaluations accessible for a wide range of users.

 ### Steps to Create the Tool: